ueberdosis/tiptap/docs/src/docPages/introduction.md

 tiptap is a headless wrapper around [ProseMirror](https://ProseMirror.net) – a toolkit for building rich text WYSIWYG editors, which is already in use at many well-known companies such as *New York Times*, *The Guardian* or *Atlassian*.

-Create exactly the rich text editor you want out of modular, and customizable building blocks. tiptap comes with sensible defaults, a lot of extensions and a friendly API to customize every aspect.
+Create exactly the rich text editor you want out of customizable building blocks. tiptap comes with sensible defaults, a lot of extensions and a friendly API to customize every aspect.
 It’s backed by a welcoming community, open source, and free.

 ## Features
 **Headless.** We don’t tell you what a menu should look like or where it should be rendered in the DOM.
 That’s why tiptap is headless and comes without any CSS.
-You are in full control over markup and styling.
+You are in full control over markup, styling and behaviour.

-**Framework-agnostic.** We don’t care what framework you use. tiptap is ready to be used with plain JavaScript or Vue.js.
-That makes it even possible to write a renderer for React, Svelte and others.
+**Framework-agnostic.** No matter what framework you use, you’ll enjoy tiptap.
+Out of the box, it works with plain JavaScript and Vue.js, but it’s also possible to use it in React, Svelte and others.

 **TypeScript.** tiptap 2 is written in TypeScript.
-That gives you a nice autocomplete for the API (if your IDE supports that), helps to find bugs early and makes it possible to generate [a complete API documentation](#) on top of the extensive human written documentation.
+That helps us to find bugs early and gives you a nice autocomplete for the API (if your IDE supports that) on top of the extensive human written documentation.

+**Collaborative.** Real-time collaboration, syncing between different devices or working offline used to be hard.
+We provide everything you need to keep everything in sync, conflict-free with the power of [Y.js](https://github.com/yjs/yjs).
+Our production-grade setup requires less than 20 lines of code.

 ## Who uses tiptap?
 - [GitLab](https://gitlab.com)